j-sieben/PIT/Doc/output_modules.md

 ## Implementing your own funcitionalty

-My approach to implement functionality is to write stubs within the type body that simply call a package with the respective functionality.
-I do this because the object features are not as strong as the PL/SQL package features.
+My approach to implement functionality for output modules is to write wrapper methods that simply call a package with the respective functionality.
+I do this because the programming features of object bodies are not as strong as PL/SQL package features.
 No private methods or attributes are allowed and other restrictions apply.
 Therefore, delegating the implementation to a separate package does make sense.

 So this is the implementation of the `PIT_FILE` output module: